shaikhbilalltr/tatwir-app/README.md

 # tatwir-app
-this is Tatwir online learning platform for competetive exam.
+This is Tatwir online learning platform for competetive exam.